Library Fact Sheets

-The 86th Airlift Wing is comprised of six groups: 86th Operations Group, 86th Maintenance Group, 86th Mission Support Group, 86th Civil Engineer Group, 86th Logistics Readiness Group, and 86th Medical Group, and 65th Air Base Group at Lajes Field, Azores.
+The 86th Airlift Wing is comprised of seven groups: 86th Operations Group, 86th Maintenance Group, 86th Mission Support Group, 86th Civil Engineer Group, 86th Logistics Readiness Group, 86th Medical Group, and 65th Air Base Group at Lajes Field, Azores.

 The fleet consists of one C-40B, two C-20Hs, five C-21As, two C-37As and 14 C-130Js.
 The operations group also leads two geographically separated units at Moron AB, Spain, and Chievres AB, Belgium.

 The maintenance group accomplishes all aspects of aircraft and equipment maintenance to fulfill the wing's airlift, contingency, and support missions.
 In addition, they provide back shop maintenance and ground support equipment for the largest en route location in Air Mobility Command, while also operating Central Intermediate Repair Facilities for T-56 engines/propellers, wheels and tires, patient oxygen bottles, and precision measurement equipment laboratory supporting both EUCOM and CENTCOM.

 The mission support group supports the overall mission by providing security, communications, services, and personnel services.

 The civil engineer group supports and maintains the base's buildings and infrastructure.